 Given that the land use impacts or concerns associated with conventional standalone amusement arcades and cyber centres are negligible, it is recommended that the site specific rezoning requirement to allow such establishments be eliminated.
 The purpose of this recommendation is to update the Zoning Bylaw to reflect the new realities of digital entertainment, and to remove barriers that currently deter new forms of entertainment venues from locating in Burnaby.
 Should Council adopt this recommendation, the C3e and C4e Districts, which were specifically created to allow cyber centres would be repealed in its entirety, and "amusement arcades" would be removed from the C3c and C4c Districts as a permitted use.
-It is also recommended that the "Locational Guidelines for Cyber Centres", which were endorsed by Council at the Open Council meeting held on 2002 May 06, and are attached hereto as Attachment #1, and all references to "amusement arcades" and "arcades" in the "Locational Guidelines for Pool/Billiard Halls and Amusement Arcades", which were approved by Council at the Open Council meeting held on 1993 November 29, and are attached hereto as Attachment #2, be repealed.
+It is also recommended that the "Locational Guidelines for Cyber Centres", which were endorsed by Council at the Open Council meeting held on 2002 May 06, and are attached hereto as Attachment #1, and all references to "amusement arcades" which were approved by Council at the Open Council meeting held on 2002 May 06, council at the Open Council meeting held on 2002 May 06, and are attached hereto as Attachment #1, and all references to "amusement arcades" and "arcades" in the "Locational Guidelines for Pool/Billiard Halls and Amusement Arcades", which were approved by Council at the Open Council meeting held on 2002 May 05, and are attached hereto as Attachment #2, be repealed.

 Cyber centres and amusement arcades most closely resemble the "public assembly and entertainment use" which is permitted in the C2, C3, C4, C8, and C9 Commercial Districts.
 However, to monitor these land uses, and to ensure that any related concerns can be addressed on a case by case basis, it is recommended that cyber centres and amusement arcades continue to be permitted under a distinct use category, rather than the general public assembly and entertainment use.
 According to the Burnaby Business Licence Bylaw, the Chief Licence Inspector may impose terms and conditions on a Business Licence to address issues and complaints associated with a business.
 As such, any future concerns related to the operation of these establishments, such as noise, outside gathering of customers, or extended hours of operation can be resolved by imposing conditions on the establishment's Business Licence.

-Re: Burnaby Zoning Bylaw Amendments - June 2020 2020 June 17.....Page 9
+To:Planning and Development CommitteeFrom:Director Planning and BuildingRe:Burnaby Zoning Bylaw Amendments - June 20202020 June 17......Page 9